Addressing Sexual Assault and Sexual Harrassment at Sea

 Understanding the Underlying Causes

 In a 2014 survey of female seafarers mainly in supervisory roles, just 17% said sexual harassment is an issue.
 However, in a pilot survey of female seafarers in mostly junior roles, nearly 50% said they experienced onboard sexual harassment.
-We can conclude from this that women in positions of power are less likely to experience SASH, while those in entry-level roles are significantly more vulnerable to abuse and exploitation.
+We can conclude from this that women in positions of power are less likely to experience SASH incidents, while those in entry-level roles are significantly more vulnerable to abuse and exploitation.

 How Can We Change Onboard Culture?